learn-co-students/nyc-web-120919/31-state-events/README.md

 - What are synthetic events and why does React use them?
 - What are the two ways of creating state inside of a class component?
 - What is the correct way to update an app's state and why?

+## Parking Lot
+- If you persist, does the event go back to the pool?
+If so, when?